Roger Parent (mayor)

-Roger O. Parent is an American politician who served as the 29th mayor of South Bend, Indiana.
+Roger O. Parent (born January 22, 1939) is an American politician who served as the 29th mayor of South Bend, Indiana.

 Early life and education

 Parent was born Grand Isle, Maine.
 He attended elementary school in Grand Isle, Maine.
 He graduated from Van Buren Boys High School salutatorian of his class.

 Parent attended St. Francis Xavier University, where he graduated in 1961 magna cum laude with a bachelor's degree in economics.

 From October 1961 through October 1963, Parent served in the Peace Corps.
 He was a member of the inaugural class of Peace Corps volunteers.
 He served in Thailand Group 1 for the duration of his service.
 He taught carpentry at Udorn Trade School and ESL at a Girls’ Handicraft School.
 He also served as a volunteer field leader.

 Parent then attended the University of Notre Dame, from which he graduated in 1966 with a master's degree in education.

 Early career

 From 1967 through 1970, Parent was the executive director of the South Bend chapter of Neighborhood Development Centers.
 From 1971 through 1979 Parent was the executive director of the South Bend Office of Catholic Charities.

 From 1972 through 1980, Parent served as a member of the South Bend Common Council.
 For five of his eight years on the Common Council, he was its president.